 How land is used has the greatest impact on water quality and a healthy environment.
 Unfortunately, Pennsylvania has consumed more land per person than any other state, over the past 30 years.
-Sprawl has been accelerating the fragmentation and depletion of forests, wetlands and other open areas where natural system services occur.
-2 they require back in services.
+Sprawl has been accelerating the fragmentation and depletion of forests, wetlands, and other open areas where natural system services occur.

+Commercial and industrial development, farms, and open land generate more revenue than they require back in services.
 However, for every dollar received from residential development, a township pays \$1.11 to provide services like roads and schools.
-The real value of development is the revenue provided minus the cost of services and the loss of ROE to the township.3
+The real value of development is the revenue provided minus the cost of services and the loss of ROE to the township.